Quarterly Financial Report for the Quarter Ended June 30, 2013

 3. Risks and Uncertainties

-To fulfil its mission, National Defence purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.
+To fulfill its mission, National Defence purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.

 As such, National Defence’s financial transactions are exposed to a broad range of external financial and economic risks such as inflation, foreign exchange and commodity price fluctuations.
 Depending on how these risks unfold, they could lead to surpluses or shortages.
 For example, an appreciation of the Canadian dollar or deterioration of commodity prices, oil in particular, could result in lower spending.
 Conversely, a depreciation of the Canadian dollar or increase in commodity prices could result in budget pressures.